Tuesday, 23 March 2021

 Directions:

-1. Mix all the ingredients in a blender.
+1. Mix all the ingredients in a mixing bowl by hand or by blender/hand mixer.

 2. Heat pan with cooking oil until hot (Its temperature is just right when a few drops of cold water dropped on the pan will jump and sizzle.
 If the pan is not sufficiently hot, the water will lie there and boil.
 If it is too hot, the water will evaporate instantly).